DevExpress/testcafe/docs/articles/documentation/continuous-integration/teamcity.md

 ![Specifying VCS Type and Root Name](../../images/teamcity/attach-vcs-root-p2.png)

 In the **Fetch URL** field, click the GitHub logo.
 A drop-down list of GitHub repos associated with your account will open.
-Select `ci-integration-demo`.
+Select `testcafe-ci-demo`.

 ![Select a GitHub Repo](../../images/teamcity/attach-vcs-root-repo.png)